 After drawing the tree, Maia painted it with green tempera paint.

 Step #3.
 Sprinkle glitter

 Sprinkle a generous helping of glitter on the wet paint for good measure.
 The tree trunk is colored in with chalk pastel which is already causing problems.
 We keep brushing against it and getting covered with brown chalk.
 Next time we’ll stick with the oil pastels and paint!

 The next day I had some circles ready for Maia to number and decorate as Christmas tree ornaments.
 I used a small drinking cup as the template for the circles and cut them out of watercolor paper, using a hole punch to make a small hole at the top of each.

 After Maia numbered the ornaments, she painted them with liquid watercolor paint, using red, silver, and gold.
 We are loving the metallic watercolor paint!

 Finally, Maia and I decided on our list of advent activities together.
 At first I was just going to do it myself and have them be a surprise, but she kept talking about the activities we did last year and I knew she would love to help choose.

 We are doing many of the same things from last year’s advent (holiday traditions in the making) as well as some new activities.
 Also, I learned from last year to divide up some activities over a couple of days — i.e. bake the gingerbread house pieces one day and assemble them the next — to keep it from getting too crazy.

 After deciding on our activities, I wrote them down on the backs of the ornaments.

 And, last of all, we hung the ornaments.
-(By the way, I had to use the hole punch to widen the holes on the ornaments so they were large enough to hook over the star brads, which were larger than I initially thought.)
+(I had to use the hole punch to widen the holes on the ornaments so they were large enough to hook over the star brads, which were larger than I initially thought.)